ktenzer/keithtenzer.com/_posts/2022-02-10-blog-with-gitops-practices-and-github.md

 $ sudo gem pristine http_parser.rb --version 0.8.0
 $ sudo gem pristine sassc --version 2.4.0
 $ bundle install
+$ bundle add webrick
 </pre>

+It may want you to pristine different version of gems.
+If that is the case just change the version to what it wants.

 ## Test Blog
 Now that Jekyll is setup we can test our new blog.